What is Sexual Harassment under Alaska Law?

-Alaska law defines sexual harassment as any unwanted conduct of a sexual nature, whether they are verbal advances or physical action.
-Some types of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.
+Alaska law defines sexual harassment as any unwanted conduct of a sexual nature, whether they are verbal advances or physical acts.
+Some forms of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.

 How does Alaska Law Prohibit Sexual Harassment?

-First, employers who are located in Barrow can be required to create and visibly post company policies regulating sexual conduct.
-These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.
+First, employers who are located in Barrow can be required to formulate and visibly post company policies regulating sexual conduct.
+These policies may include contact information for an employee to report sexual harassment, the process for handling such claims, and the corrective measures for when a claim is proven.

 How can a Alaska attorney help?

-It can be difficult to both investigate and prove a sexual harassment claim without having any expertise in the applicable areas of law.
-The federal agencies that handle initial claims of sexual harassment are often understaffed and overworked.
-So, hiring a Barrow lawyer can be the surest way to file your sexual harassment claim within the deadlines specified by the state of Alaska.
+It can be difficult to both investigate and show a sexual harassment claim without having any expertise in the applicable areas of law.
+The federal agencies that handle initial claims of sexual harassment are frequently understaffed and overworked.
+Therefore, hiring a Barrow lawyer can be the surest way to file your sexual harassment claim within the deadlines specified by the state of Alaska.